DaveMcMartin/anki-image2card/README.md

 - **Gemini**: Google's advanced AI model for translation.
   - Get API key at [https://ai.google.dev/](https://ai.google.dev/)
   - Requires Google Cloud account setup
-  - Best quality translations but may be slower
+  - Best quality translations but may be slower depending on the selected model
-  - Paste API key in Configuration tab
+  - Paste API key in the Settings tab
-- **xAI**: Elon Musk's Grok AI model for translation.
+- **xAI**: Grok AI model for translation.
   - Get API key at [https://console.x.ai/](https://console.x.ai/)
-  - Provides high-quality translations
+  - Provides high-quality translations but may be slower depending on the selected model
-  - Paste API key in Configuration tab
+  - Paste API key in Settings tab

 **Word Dictionary Services**: